Olah-Barbershop/API-legacy/DOCUMENTATION.md

       "address": "The location's address (String)",
       "phoneNumber": "The location's telephone number (String)",
       "email": "Our email address (String)",
-      "mondayToThursday": "Our business hours from Monday to Thursday in 24-hour time format (String)", "friday": "Our business hours on Friday in 24-hour time format (String)", "saturdayToSunday": "Our business hours from Saturday to Sunday in 24-hour time format (String)" }
+      "mondayToThursday": "Our business hours from Monday to Thursday in military time (String)", "friday": "Our business hours on Friday in military time (String)", "saturdayToSunday": "Our business hours from Saturday to Sunday in military time (String)" }
     ```
 - /notifications - App notifications about news and merch